-Activate the "Ring Manager" function if there is exactly one device in the ring.
+Activate the "Ring Manager" function on exactly one device in the ring.

-Configuration error: Connection in ring is connected to incorrect port
+Configuration error:Connection in ring is connected to incorrect port

 A line in the ring is connected with a different port instead of with a ring port.
 The device only receives test data packets on 1 ring port.